krockxz/Weather-Monitoring/readme.md

      'http://127.0.0.1:8000/fetch-weather/Delhi' \
      -H 'accept: application/json'
    ```

 - **GET /weather-summary/**: Get the daily weather summary
    ```sh
    curl -X 'GET' \
      'http://127.0.0.1:8000/weather-summary/' \
      -H 'accept: application/json'
    ```
-   This saves the fetched weather summary from the earlier API and also updates and stores the weather summary in 5mins
+   This saves the fetched weather summary from the earlier API and also updates and stores the weather summary in 5 minutes.

 - **POST /set-threshold/**: Set alert thresholds
    - Parameters: